-Click the button, and a dialog shows up so you can select and add the additional rule.
-Once added, it's listed at the bottom of this panel.
+Click the button, and a dialog shows up so you can select and add the additional rule:

 In PB, unless you're using Limit Orders, most positions are entered and exited at market open (the most liquid, but also the most volatile).
 So slippage denotes execution price different from the day's opening price.
 This rule simulates the slippage that'll happen on your trades (Buy, Sell, Cover, and Short), including trades for the cash-equivalent Positions.
 If you're buying, slippage causes your entry price to be higher (more expensive) than the opening price; and if you're selling, it causes your exit price to be lower than the opening price (less realized profit), etc.

 Keep in mind, if you have a larger account, you want to simulate a slippage of about 10% on all your trades.
 Otherwise, a value of 5% or lower is about right.
-That's because larger accounts tend to trade larger volumes of shares (orders may take a while to be entirely filled) so price difference would be more obvious.
+That's because larger accounts tend to trade larger volumes of shares, hence orders may take a while to be entirely filled, so slippage would be more obvious.
 Not to mention you may offset the price balance with your large orders (the law of supply and demand).